kwhite2/git/lessons.md

 1. Adding files to a "staging area," meaning that we intend to commit them.
 2. Finalizing the commit.

-Staging a file or files is you telling Git, "hey! pay attention these files and the changes in them".
+Staging a file or files is you telling Git, "Hey!
+Pay attention these files and the changes in them".

 Making a commit is a lot like taking a photo.
 First, you have to decide who will be in the photo and arrange your friends or family in front of the camera (the staging process).
 Once everyone is present and ready, you take the picture, entering that moment into the permanent record (the commit process).

 ## Staging Changes with the Add Command